 And when a pattern draws us in, we feel it's beauty, and our curiosity.
 Like a shadow felt but not consciously seen, we're hardly aware that the language of aesthetics is our first mode of understanding the world.

 When we use language, we have to think.
 We have to choose words, connect ideas, assemble metaphors, and then speak them.
 Thinking is expensive.
 We use aesthetic-based pattern-matching to give us answers before we consciously start thinking.
 We rely on aesthetics to make very fast decisions based on a library of intuitons built over a lifetime.
 The language of aesthetics is pre-verbal by necessity.

 When we find a pattern in a scene to be dangerous, like the snake above, then we are electrified, instantly ready to react and avoid danger.
 All consciousness is focussed on the danger.

 Danger and beauty are the two extremes on the spectrum of the language of aesthetics.
 When we sense danger, we do not think.
 Instead we react to avoid the situation.
-Beauty, however, invites us to think.
-To find beauty is to find information we can use in our favour.
+Beauty, however, invites us to pause, pay attention, and then think.
+To find something beautiful is to find information we can use in our favour.

 Beauty invites participation

 We understand danger overtly.
 Our body reacts like an electricity switch, automatically overriding the need for conceptual thought.
 Beauty, however, is far more subtle.
 Beauty invites.
 Beauty is a lure.